U1Kemp/Analytics-Dashboard-for-US-Macro-Economic-Data-using-R-Shiny/README.md

 Analytics Dashboard for US Macro-Economic Data (2002-2022) made using R Shiny as part of a project on Data Visualisation.
-The data source used was taken from https://www.kaggle.com/datasets/sagarvarandekar/macroeconomic-factors-affecting-us-housing-prices
+The data used was taken from https://www.kaggle.com/datasets/sagarvarandekar/macroeconomic-factors-affecting-us-housing-prices